 When stock prices experience rapid shifts, the conditions may be ripe for a squeeze.
 In this scenario, investors may find themselves buying or selling shares of stock outside their normal trading pattern in order to minimize losses.
-A gamma squeeze is an extreme example of this, in which investor buying activity forces a stock’s price up.
+A gamma squeeze is an extreme example of this, in which investor buying activity forces a stock’s price up – often quite sharply.
+That’s what happened in early June 2021 as shares of AMC experienced dramatic, suddden gains.
 Gamma squeezes are often associated with options trading and they can be problematic for investors who don’t fully understand how they work.
 A financial advisor can provide valuable advice about gamma squeezes and options trading.

 Gamma Squeeze, Explained